Upcoming Retreats

 During retreats, we settle into a rhythm of Body Tales or Authentic Movement work.
 We share exquisite meals, and enjoy leisure, exploration and warm camaraderie.
 This rhythm produces deep somatic work and provides new perspective and energy for our everyday lives.

-- Midday, we have 2 to 3 hours free for lunch and open personal time.
+• Midday, we have at least 2 hours free for lunch and open personal time.
 Between sessions, thoughtful and lively conversation can alternate with rest or solitude.
-People might choose time in the redwoods or on the beach.
-You can swim, soak in a hot tub, meditate, write, or take that essential siesta.
+People might choose time in the redwoods, hiking, or walking the labyrinth in the meadow.
+You can soak in the cedar hot tub, take a cold plunge, sun on the large deck, meditate, write, read, or take that essential siesta.